gatsbyjs/gatsby/docs/docs/testing-components-with-graphql.md

 ---

 If you try to run unit tests on components that use GraphQL queries, you will discover that you have no data.
-Jest can't run your queries, so uses `babel-plugin-remove-graphql-queries` to strip them out.
-This means that if you are testing components that rely on GraphQL data, you will need to provide the data yourself.
+Jest can't run your queries, so if you are testing components that rely on GraphQL data, you will need to provide the data yourself.
 This is a good thing, as otherwise your tests could break if your data changes, and in the case of remote data sources it would need network access to run tests.

 In general it is best practice to test the smallest components possible, so the simplest thing to do is to test the individual page components with mock data,